AdaGold/js-calculator/README.md

 ## Objective

-We will build a calculator command line interface (CLI) that allows any user to interact with the command line to perform simple arithmetic.
-The program should ask the user to type in and enter in pieces of input.
-Based on the input that the user typed in, the program should output its evaluation.
+We will build a calculator command line interface (CLI) to perform simple arithmetic.
+The program should use an input variable that contains two numbers and an operation to provide the result of applying the operation to the two numbers.

 In the required project, **our projects will NOT take user input,** and instead **we will use a variable to hold and represent user input.**

-Feel free to reference your Ruby calculator project.

 ## Setup Requirements